 The purpose of the Learning Research Studios is to support San Diego State University faculty who wish to experiment with teaching strategies involving the use of instructional technologies.
-Located in Adams Humanities (AH) 1112, 1120, Education & Business Administration (EBA) 410, and Student Services West (SSW) 2667, the facilities enable the conduct of research aimed at measuring and documenting the use of technological tools and associated pedagogies to improve teaching and learning.
+Located in Adams Humanities (AH) 1112 and 1120; Education & Business Administration (EBA) 410; and Student Services West (SSW)2649 and 2667, the facilities enable the conduct of research aimed at measuring and documenting the use of technological tools and associated pedagogies to improve teaching and learning.

 Facility Reservation and Preparation for Use